The Carlos and Malú Alvarez 2018 Academic WorldQuest National Competition

 The national competition is attended by more than 225 of the nation's most promising high school students annually, along with their parents, teachers, and chaperones.
 The AWQ competition is a unique opportunity for many students to visit the nation's capital for the first time.

-This year's National Competition will feature a welcome reception at the United States Institute of Peace on Friday, April 27.
-Students will have a unique opportunity to engage with Institute staff and learn more about USIP's important work around the world.
+This year's National Competition will feature a welcome reception at the United States Institute of Peace on Friday, April 27, from 4:00-6:00 PM.
+At the opening reception, Academic WorldQuest participants will have the opportunity to explore the many ways that the United States Institute of Peace works to prevent conflicts from turning to bloodshed and to end it when they do.
+This includes the opportunity to hear from Ambassador William Taylor, USIP’s Executive Vice President, and Maria Stephan, Director of Nonviolent Action Programs at the Institute.
 USIP is also sponsoring "The Peacebuilding Toolkit" category of the competition.

 The World Affairs Councils of America has arranged a group hotel block at the Washington Marriott Wardman Park (2660 Woodley Road NW, Washington, DC 20008).
-See the reservation link here.
+The reservation block has now closed.

 Local AWQ Competitions

-Local AWQ competition dates and results will be listed here soon.
+Local AWQ competition dates and results are listed here.

 The Academic WorldQuest Endowment Campaign